Mdbook/redteam-scripts/service_herring/readme.md

 # Service Herring

-Installs a bunch of random services with random names, paths, and payloads.
+Installs up to 32 random services with random names, paths, and payloads.
 To deploy this script, run the `install.sh` file.
 If you want to run the script multiple times, you may run `./install.sh --demo` first and then run `./service-creator` as many times as you'd like; however, this is not recommended.
 The `install.sh` file automatically builds all payloads and the service-creator file, and then runs service-creator, passing along any parameters.

+Note: If run with the default number of services (32), there will always be at least one of each payload, with the exception of the `sleep` payload.

 ## Dependencies